 In the Student Union Election, different parties are competing to get as many seats as possible in the Student Union Representative Assembly, which is the Student Union's highest decision making organ.
 The election is held in the spring every year.
-This year it was held from the 16th to the 27th of April.
+2018 it was held from the 16th to the 27th of April.

 The Student Union Representative Assembly has 41 seats and decides, among other things, who will be President and Vice President of the Student Union.
 The election results affects a variety of things, such as which educational policy issues will be prioritized, which student discounts that will be offered and what services the student union will offer you next year.

 Election results 2018

 The parties are ranked by number of seats in the Student Union Representative Assembly: